-- Romanticism arises in the years leading up to the 1789 French revolution, and persists until the end of the 19th century - Romanticism was a reaction against the reason and rationality that characterized the Enlightenment that preceded it - Romanticism emphasized the individual, the irrational, and the imaginative. - Arguably music provided Romanticism's greatest expression (Einstein, 1947; Plantinga, 1984), because music expressed mystical and imaginative ideas that could not be captured by language music - to the mysterious, the exciting, the magical" (Einstein, 1947, p.
-8)
+- Romanticism arises in the years leading up to the 1789 French revolution, and persists until the end of the 19th century - Romanticism was a reaction against the reason and rationality that characterized the Enlightenment that preceded it - Romanticism emphasized the individual, the irrational, and the imaginative.

+Arguably music provided Romanticism's greatest expression (Einstein, 1947; Plantinga, 1984), because music expressed mystical and imaginative ideas that could not be captured by language Romantic music expressed intensity of feeling, it communicated the sublime.
+"It was a retrogression to the primitive relationship that man had had to music - to the mysterious, the exciting, the